ma2rten/kaggle-evergreen/README.md

-This is a slightly modified version of my 2nd place entry to the Kaggle Stumbleup Evergreen competision.
+This is a slightly modified version of my 2nd place entry to the Kaggle Stumbleup Evergreen competition.

 Overview
 -----------